edtr-io/edtr-io/api/plugin-spoiler.api.md

 }>;

 // @public (undocumented)
-export type SpoilerProps = EditorPluginProps<SpoilerPluginState, SpoilerPluginConfig>;
+export type SpoilerProps = EditorPluginProps<SpoilerPluginState, SpoilerConfig>;

 // (No @packageDocumentation comment for this package)